fleetdm/fleet/docs/Using-Fleet/ChromeOS.md

 # ChromeOS
-For visibility on ChromeeOS hosts, Fleet provides the fleetd Chrome extension which provides similar functionality as osquery on other operating systems.
+For visibility on ChromeOS hosts, Fleet provides the fleetd Chrome extension which provides similar functionality as osquery on other operating systems.

 ## Adding ChromeOS hosts to Fleet